 You do not need to schedule an appointment for the BMV Operator Knowledge Examination unless you need to have the exam read to you.
 You must arrive at least one hour before a branch closes to take a knowledge examination.

-The BMV Operator Knowledge Examination is now available in 11 different foreign languages and is accessible in all branches with the Automated Testing Terminals.
-Learn about the foreign language knowledge testing
+The BMV Operator Knowledge Examination is now available in 13 different foreign languages and is accessible in all branches with the Automated Testing Terminals.

 The vision screening measures your visual ability.
 If your visual ability does not meet state standards, you will be referred to an eye doctor for an eye examination.